manuelinfosec/udptranscode/README.md

-# UDP Transcoder
+# UDP Transcode

-UDPTranscoder is a lightweight application designed to facilitate the transmission of User Datagram Protocol (UDP) packets across network boundaries restricted to outgoing Transmission Control Protocol (TCP) connections.
+UDPTranscode is a lightweight application designed to facilitate the transmission of User Datagram Protocol (UDP) packets across network boundaries restricted to outgoing Transmission Control Protocol (TCP) connections.
 This functionality is particularly applicable to multimedia conferencing applications, which often rely